Best IBEX 35 Brokers 2026

 Value Of The Euro

-The value of the Euro compared to other major global currencies such as GBP and USD will also affect the valued of the IBEX 35 today.
+The value of the euro compared to other major global currencies such as GBP and USD will also affect the value of the IBEX 35 today.

 Major Sector Performance